jas32096/fruitpal/README.md

   Run `serve_api.sh` first or use `test.py`
 </details>

 Both commands will setup your environment for you, if needed.
+However, running `serve_api.sh` before `test.py` will be most likely, to product the best results.

 If you're on Linux, make sure you add _brew_ to your path.